influxdata/docs-v2/content/v2.0/visualize-data/variables/_index.md

 {{< img-hd src="/img/2-0-variables-data-explorer-view.png" />}}

-Click on a variable name to add it to your query and select a value from the **Value** dropdown.
+Click a variable name to add it to your query and select a value from the **Value** dropdown.

 ## Predefined dashboard variables
 The InfluxDB user interface (UI) provides the following predefined dashboard variables: